EduardoFloresNava/jquery-glideto/README.md

 Demo
 ---
-You can see visit the plugin's [demo page to see it in action][demo]
+You can see visit the plugin's [demo page to see it in action][demo].

+Where is it being used?
+---
+The plugin was developed for [Philadelphia Cheese Mexico][philly]'s website.

 License
 ---